pattern

 a genetic disorder causing the production of thick and sticky mucus, affecting the respiratory and digestive systems and leading to various complications

-Ex: Individuals cystic fibrosis often experience chronic lung infections due to the difficulty in clearing mucus from the airways .
+Ex: Individuals with cystic fibrosis often experience chronic lung infections due to the difficulty in clearing mucus from the airways .

 Close